atomjump/medimage-co-nz-content-only/developer-guide.md

 ## Embedding NodeJS add-ons (ver >= 1.3.4)

-You should write your scripts to be compatible with NodeJS 4.2.6.
+You should write your scripts to ideally be compatible with NodeJS 4.2.6, but failing that, NodeJS 14.17.1 is the next target level, which is the new NodeJS version for the future Windows server (requires ver >= 1.8.4 of the MedImage Server on Windows).

 You must include a function called ‘medImage’ in your NodeJS module, that can be called by the main server e.g. in this pattern below: